AlphaBravoCompany/rancher-desktop-demo/README.md

 If you choose `containerd`, then `nerdctl` will be you new way of pushing, pulling and building images files as well as working with docker-compose files.

-Since many of the commands for `nerdctl` are identical to the `docker` commands you might be used to running, you may be able to `alias nerctl=docker`.
+Since many of the commands for `nerdctl` are identical to the `docker` commands you might be used to running, you may be able to alias `nerctl` to `docker`.

 More information on using `nerdctl` can be found at the following links: